realsubhamsahoo/AgroSphere-AgriTech-Project/README.md

 # AgroSphere Project

-AgriSense is a sustainable agricultural development project that aims to monitor and manage farm data in India.
+AgroSphere is a sustainable agricultural development project that aims to monitor and manage farm data in India.
 This backend repository contains the server-side code for handling farm data using Node.js, Express, and MongoDB.

 ## Table of Contents